By using this site, you agree to the Privacy Policy and Terms of Use.

 Bacterial Species Drive Fiber’s Health Benefits

 Human digestive enzymes cannot break down dietary fiber, allowing it to reach the colon intact where specific bacterial species metabolize it.
-According to research by Donohoe and colleagues in Cell Metabolism, bacteria such as Faecalibacterium prausnitzii and Roseburia ferment dietary fiber into short-chain fatty acids, with butyrate being the most crucial for colon health.
+According to Donohoe et al. in Cell Metabolism (2011), bacteria such as Faecalibacterium prausnitzii and Roseburia ferment dietary fiber into short-chain fatty acids, with butyrate being the most crucial for colon health.

 Submit Your Paper